forzasys-students/SportsVision-YOLO/README.md

   - The annotated frames are displayed in real-time.
   - The script can be exited by pressing 'q'.
   - The video capture object is released and the display window is closed at the end.

+- **API Endpoints**:
+  - For each frame, YOLOv8 inference is run to detect the specified objects.Object Detection Endpoint: An API endpoint **(/detect_objects)** is set up to handle
+    POST requests.
+It accepts a JSON payload with **video_url** and content_type (either 'soccer' or 'ice hockey').
+The endpoint processes the video to detect objects like BALLS, players, or logosin soccer and pucks in ice hockey based on the specified content type and returns the detection results in JSON format.

 This script is a basic implementation to demonstrate the application of our fine-tuned YOLOv8 models in real-world scenarios.